 My preschooler’s request for a simple picnic in April turned into a full afternoon of nature play, wildlife spotting and cargo-net clambering.
-And, thanks to the 80-degree temps, we were able to be outdoors for hours.
+And, thanks to the warm temps, we were able to be outdoors for hours.
 Bonus: if you can make it out this month, you’ll beat both the crowds and the mosquitoes!
 Here are 10 things we’re confident kids of all ages can enjoy at the Richardson Nature Center and Hyland Lake Park Reserve:

 1. In the outdoor Nature Exploration Area, build away at stick shelters and bridges over a shallow ravine.
 It’s amazing what happens when kids realize that going to the “playground” doesn’t have to involve a plastic slide and swings.